Midshipman fish

 A midshipman fish is any species of toadfish belonging to the genus Porichthys (in family Batrachoididae).
+Historically, there have been two common names.
+Porichthys refers to the well developed pores on the fish, and this led to the common name "Porous Catfish".
+The other common name, "Midshipman" is based on the pattern of button-like luminous spots (photophores) which resemble the buttons on the uniforms of young naval officers known as midshipmen.

-Midshipman fish are distinguished by their photophores (organs which attract prey and after which they are named, being said to resemble the buttons of a naval uniform) and four lateral lines.
-Typical midshipman fishes, such as the plainfin midshipman (Porichthys notatus), are nocturnal and bury themselves in sand or mud in the intertidal zone during the day.
-At night they float just above the seabed.
+Midshipman fish are distinguished by their photophores and four lateral lines.
+Typical midshipman fishes, such as the plainfin midshipman (Porichthys notatus), are nocturnal and bury themselves in sand or mud in the intertidal zone during the day, to float just above the seabed at night.
 Some species have venomous dorsal spines and are capable of inflicting serious injuries if handled.

 Description

 Male midshipman fish have two morphs: type I and type II.
 Type I and type II males have different reproductive strategies, and can be distinguished from each other based on physical characteristics.
 Type I males are eight times larger in body mass, and have much larger vocal organs.
 Type II males’ reproductive organs are seven times larger in size than those of type I males.
-Female and type II male midshipman fish can be distinguished from each other by the female’s slightly larger size, and the type II male midshipman’s large reproductive organs.
+Female and type II male midshipman fish can be distinguished from each other by the female's slightly larger size, and the type II male midshipman's large reproductive organs.